+sGC Stimulator

-- sGC Stimulator - ADEMPAS has a boxed warning due to embryo-fetal toxicity.
-It is contraindicated in pregnancy (Pregnancy Category X) because it may cause fetal harm when administered to pregnant women. - Females can only receive ADEMPAS through the ADEMPAS REMS Program, a restricted distribution program that requires enrollment and certification of prescribers, patients, and pharmacies.
-The program also requires females of reproductive potential to comply with pregnancy testing and contraception requirements. - Additional contraindications for ADEMPAS include co-administration with nitrates or nitric oxide donors and PDE-inhibitors (specific and non-specific). - Warnings and precautions for ADEMPAS include symptomatic hypotension, bleeding, and pulmonary edema in patients with veno-occlusive disease (if confirmed, treatment should be discontinued). - The most common AEs associated with ADEMPAS include headache, dyspepsia and gastritis, dizziness, nausea, diarrhea, hypotension, vomiting, anemia, gastroesophageal reflux disease, and constipation.
+- Adempas has a boxed warning due to embryo-fetal toxicity.
+It is contraindicated in pregnancy (Pregnancy Category X) because it may cause fetal harm when administered to pregnant women. - Females can only receive Adempas through the Adempas REMS Program, a restricted distribution program that requires enrollment and certification of prescribers, patients, and pharmacies.
+The program also requires females of reproductive potential to comply with pregnancy testing and contraception requirements. - Adempas is contraindicated in patients with pulmonary hypertension associated with idiopathic interstitial pneumonias. - Additional contraindications for Adempas include co-administration with nitrates or nitric oxide donors and PDEinhibitors (specific and non-specific).